 DMVREncMvSelectBaseQpTh: DMVR restriction is only applied if the base QP is equal to or higher than DMVREncMvSelectBaseQpTh.
 The default value is set to 33.

 DMVREncMvSelectDisableHighestTemporalLayer: for video with frame rate higher than 30Hz, if this parameter is set to 1, then the DMVR restriction is not applied to pictures at the highest temporal layer (regardless of the value of DMVREncMvSelect).

+TQP=120-QP-22×3×106